-CsCl sources comprise approximately 3% of the IAEA Category 1 and 2 quantity sources in the U.S., and are important due to their application in crucial functions of our society.
+CsCl sources comprise approximately 3% of the IAEA Category 1 and 2 quantity sources in the U.S., and Many in the medical and scientific communities indicate that these CsCl sources are important due to their application in blood sterilization, bio-medical and industrial research, and calibration of instrumentation and dosimetry especially for critical reactor and first responder equipment crucial functions of our society.
 These sources are widely used in blood sterilization, bio-medical research, and calibration.
 CsCl is used for these applications because of the properties of the nuclide cesium-137 (Cs-137), including its desirable single energy spectrum (662 keV), long half-life, low cost, and moderate shielding requirements relative to other nuclides.
-The CsCl, used in these applications, is in a compressed powder form that is doubly-encapsulated in two stainless steel capsules to ensure safety and security in normal use.
-This physical form is used because of its high specific activity (gamma emission per unit volume) and manufacturability; but it is highly soluble and dispersible, which presents security concerns.
+The CsCl7 used in these applications, is in a compressed powder form that is doubly-encapsulated in two stainless steel capsules to ensure safety and security in normal use.
+This physical form is used because of its high specific activity (gamma emission per unit volume) and manufacturability. ; but it However, the powder is highly soluble and dispersible, which presents security concerns.

 Blood irradiation, conducted at blood centers, hospitals, and university medical centers, results in significant health benefits to patients.
 Blood irradiation is medically essential to prevent transfusion-associated Graft-Versus-Host disease, and some hospitals use only irradiated blood.
 Without irradiated blood, immuno-deficient and immuno-suppressed patients could potentially suffer death.
-CsCl blood irradiators are used in over 90% of all blood irradiation because the devices are the most reliable and efficient.
+CsCl blood irradiators are used in over 90% of all blood irradiation because they devices are the most reliable and efficient blood sterilization devices currently available.